Carlos Bulosan

-Carlos Sampayan Bulosan (November 24, 1913 – September 11, 1956) was an English-language Filipino novelist and poet who immigrated to America on July 1, 1930.
+Carlos Sampayan Bulosan (November 24, 1913 – September 11, 1956) was a Filipino-American novelist and poet who immigrated to the United States on July 1, 1930.
 He never returned to the Philippines and he spent most of his life in the United States.
 His best-known work today is the semi-autobiographical America Is in the Heart, but he first gained fame for his 1943 essay on The Freedom from Want.

 Early life and immigration

 Bulosan was born to Ilocano parents in the Philippines in Binalonan, Pangasinan.
 There is considerable debate around his actual birth date, as he himself used several dates.
-1911 is generally considered to be the most reliable answer, based on his baptismal records, but according to the late Lorenzo Duyanen Sampayan, his childhood playmate and nephew, Carlos was born on November 2, 1913.
+1911 is generally considered to be the most reliable answer, based on his baptismal records, but according to the Lorenzo Duyanen Sampayan, his childhood playmate and nephew, Bulosan was born on November 2, 1913.
 Most of his youth was spent in the countryside as a farmer.
 It is during his youth that he and his family were economically impoverished by the rich and political elite, which would become one of the main themes of his writing.
 His home town is also the starting point of his semi-autobiographical novel, America is in the Heart.

 Following the pattern of many Filipinos during the American colonial period, he left for America on July 22, 1930, at age 17, in the hope of finding salvation from the economic depression of his home.
 He never again saw his Philippine homeland.
 Upon arriving in Seattle, he was met with racism and was forced to work low paying jobs.
 He worked as a farmworker, harvesting grapes and asparagus, while also working other forms of hard labor in the fields of California.
 He also worked as a dishwasher with his brother Lorenzo in the famous Madonna Inn in San Luis Obispo which opened in 1958 or almost three years after Bulosan had died.

-In 1936, Bulosan suffered from tuberculosis and was taken to the Los Angeles County hospital.
+In 1936, Bulosan suffered from tuberculosis and was taken to the Los Angeles County Hospital.
 There, he underwent three operations and stayed two years, mostly in the convalescent ward.
 During his long stay in the hospital, Bulosan spent his time constantly reading and writing.